jsa2/eyecomfort/reviews/reviews.md

 - Great bezel-less design (non-gamery) - Good for work use, no blinking leds :)
 - Even backlight and light uniformity (subjective opinion)
 - 100 hz refresh for gaming is great upgrade from comparable USB-C (60hz) equiped monitors
+- No external power supply (easier for cable management)

 **Cons**